m1010j/async-explorations-writeup/README.md

 }
 ```

-`asyncFib` is an async function that uses `Promise.all` to simultaneiously make the recursive calls.
+`asyncFib` is an async function that uses `Promise.all` to simultaneously make the two recursive calls.
 It then awaits until both of those calls are resolved and returns their sum.

 How would browsers handle this?
 Would they use multiple threads to process `asyncFib(n - 1)` and `asyncFib(n - 2)` in parallel?
 Or would the latter have to wait for the completion of the former?